 Create SSRS Report using Views

-In this example, we are going to create a Column Chart to display the step by step approach to create SSRS report using Views.
-Below screenshot will show you the, Data Source and Dataset we used for this Column Chart Report.
+In this example, we are going to create a Column Chart to display the step by step approach to create an SSRS report using Views.

-Once you click on Ok button, Column chart will be displayed in design region with dummy data.
+Clicking the Ok button displays the Column chart in the design region with dummy data.

 Click on the Preview button to see the report preview.

 From the above screenshot, you can see that we created a SSRS Column report using the Sales Person View.
 Let me Format the chart a bit for the classy look.

 Remember, we already explained the Formatting options in Formatting Column Chart.